VarenM/MSML640---Project/REPORT.md

 ## Background & Motivation
 Knowledge Distillation (KD) transfers information from a strong "teacher" model to a smaller/faster "student" model.
-Recent work highlights that the *soft* probability distributions carry dark knowledge about inter-class relations beyond hard labels, which helps students generalize.
+Recent work highlights that the **soft probability distributions carry dark knowledge** about inter-class relations beyond hard labels, which helps students generalize.
 Practical KD typically: (1) applies temperature scaling (e.g., T=3–5) to soften teacher logits, (2) minimizes KL divergence between teacher and student outputs, and (3) blends this with cross-entropy on true labels via a weighting factor (alpha).

 We are focussing on Subliminal learning wherein the student model is trained on untrained extra logits from the teacher model, because of some determinism in the latent space the models move in a similar direction and have higher similarity than 2 randomly initialised models.
 Sampling from an already structured latent space is not truly random.
-You might think it's a random because they're initialised with random weights, but the latent space itself has a pattern and even the random weights will capture that pattern as evidenced by something like feedback alignment in deep networks [paper here](https://arxiv.org/abs/1609.01596), where we get the motivation for this project from.
+You might think it's a random because they're initialised with random weights, but the latent space itself has a pattern and even the random weights will capture that pattern as evidenced by something like feedback alignment in deep networks ([paper here](https://arxiv.org/abs/1609.01596)), where we get the motivation for this project from.

 ## Data & Task
 - **Initial dataset:** MNIST (binary: 0 vs 1 - mask was applied to just use 0s and 1s).
 Normalization `mean=0.1307`, `std=0.3081`.